isomerpages/moe-sst/_cca/Singapore Youth Flying Club.md

 *   Secondary 4s (1 member)

-**

-3. Offshore and Sustainable Engineering Challenge 2025 hosted by the School of Engineering, Ngee Ann Polytechnic
+**3. Offshore and Sustainable Engineering Challenge 2025 hosted by the School of Engineering, Ngee Ann Polytechnic**

 Achievement - 16 Certificates of Participation